[This page begins with introductory material

 to buy a few books by Rudolf Steiner and study them carefully.

-If you like what you find in them, then a Waldorf school may indeed be right for your family.
+If you like what you find there, then a Waldorf school may indeed be right for your family.

-But you may find that Anthroposophical thinking is utterly alien and bizarre,
+But you may discover that Anthroposophical thinking is utterly alien and bizarre,

 in which case you may want to protect your children from it.